 - Communicate effectively and professionally with the patient’s healthcare team regarding new or continued symptoms, treatment concerns, or management of optimal care.

-- Develop programs and provide education to assist patients with treatment compliance including how to track health improvement indicators.
+- Develop programs and provide education to assist patients with treatment acclimation and compliance and track health improvement indicators.

 - Discuss equipment/supply replacement schedule.